 Among the medical conditions that can cause potassium deficiency, we have kidney disease, gastrointestinal disorders that cause chronic diarrhea (like Crohn’s disease), hormonal imbalance, anemia, and genetic syndromes.

-The severity of the symptoms are determined by the levels of potassium.
+The levels of potassium determine the severity of the symptoms.
 When the deficit is small, the person will not have any symptoms at all.
 Symptoms become more dangerous as the levels of potassium drop.
-Although the clinical manifestations change from patient to patient, here are the most common signs of potassium deficiency:
+Although the clinical manifestations change from patient to patient, but there are common signs to look out for.

 Potassium is essential for the muscle contraction process.
 Lower levels of potassium will cause weaker contractions causing the person to feel tired and heavy, as if every move is harder to make – this is the earliest sign of potassium deficiency.